AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CampusBook home folder.<br>

-**Q**: Why does the application not allow contacts with the same phone number to be added?<br>
+**Q**: Why does the application not allow contacts with the same phone number or the same name to be added?<br>
-**A**: Phone numbers are unique identifiers for contacts.
-The application prevents duplicate phone numbers to ensure data integrity and avoid confusion.
-However, you can add contacts with the same name but different phone numbers.<br>
+**A**: Phone numbers and names are unique identifiers for contacts.
+The application prevents duplicate phone numbers or names to ensure data integrity and avoid confusion.
+Two contacts are considered duplicates if they have the same phone number OR the same name.<br>

 **Q**: Can I add contacts with special characters in their names (e.g. O'Connor, José)?<br>
 **A**: Yes!
 The application supports names with special characters such as apostrophes (`'`), hyphens (`-`), slashes (`/`), periods (`.`), and accented characters (e.g. é, ó).
 This allows for realistic names like `O'Connor`, `Ravi Kumar s/o Suresh Kumar`, and `José`.<br>